cornell-ece6745/ece6745-docs/docs/ece6745-tut07-asic-back-end.md

 You can toggle the visibility of metal layers by using the panel on the right.
 Click the checkbox in the V column to toggle the visibility of the corresponding layer.
 You can also simply use the number keys on your keyboard.
-Pressing the 6 key will toggle M6 and pressing the 7 key will toggle M7.
-Zoom in on a via and toggle the visibility of the metal layers to see how Cadence Innovus has automatically inserted a via stack that goes from M1 all the way up to M6 or M7.
+Pressing the 7 key will toggle M7 and pressing the 8 key will toggle M8.
+Zoom in on a via and toggle the visibility of the metal layers to see how Cadence Innovus has automatically inserted a via stack that goes from M1 all the way up to M7 or M8.

 ### 2.5.
 Placement